sharkoil/variancepro/PHASE2_COMPLETION_SUMMARY.md

 - **System is production-ready**
 - **Code quality exceeds standards**

-The VariancePro application is now ready for production deployment with confidence in its stability, reliability, and user experience.
+The Quant Commander application is now ready for production deployment with confidence in its stability, reliability, and user experience.

 ---